kframework/ewasm-semantics/ewasm.md

 ### Halting methods

-These methods do not return control to Wasm, so there is no rule for the `#waiting` cases.
+These methods never return control to Wasm, so there is no need for a rule for the `#waiting` cases.

 #### `finish`